 Signature included with the

-request, then the requester will have demonstrated possession to the AWSSecret Access
+request, the requester will have demonstrated possession of the AWS secret access key.

-Key.
-The request will then be processed under the identity, and with the authority, of
+The request will then be processed under the identity, and with the authority, of the

 Unicode code point

-HMAC-SHA1 is an algorithm defined by RFC 2104 (go to RFC
+HMAC-SHA1 is an algorithm defined by RFC 2104 -

-2104 - Keyed-Hashing for Message Authentication ).
-The algorithm takes as
+Keyed-Hashing for Message Authentication .
+The algorithm takes as input two

-input two byte-strings: a key and a message.
-For Amazon S3 Request authentication, use your
+byte-strings, a key and a message.
+For Amazon S3 request authentication, use your AWS secret

 StringToSign as the message.
 The output of